 - Does not get worse with age, and

 - Is a long-term condition

 - Symptoms tend to come and go over time

 - Symptoms can usually be managed so that you feel better

 Are there certain things that seem to worsen your IBS?
 If so, sorting these out can be helpful.
+While not causes, things like diet and stress can sometimes influence symptoms.
 This is not always clear-cut.
 Using a diary for 2-3 weeks can help identify factors that seem to worsen or trigger symptoms.
 Discuss your findings with your doctor.

 Lifestyle habits do not cause IBS.
 But minimizing excesses may help reduce or avoid symptom flare-ups.
 Things like lack of sleep and lack of exercise, prolonged stress, or irregular eating habits can worsen symptoms.